Rain Gear

 TL;DR

-As of April 2023. the best rain gear in terms of performance have their membranes on the outside.
-They don’t wet out, and dry amazingly quickly, and have good to superior breathability.
+As of April 2024 the best rain gear in terms of performance have their membranes on the outside.
+They don’t wet out, and dry amazingly quickly, and have ok to superior breathability.

-• If you aren’t climbing, doing bushwacking, or facing serious abrasive conditions and can afford it, pick up a shell made from Gore Shakedry before they disappear from the market.
+• If you aren’t climbing, doing bushwacking, or facing serious abrasive conditions, can find one (or several if you can afford them) pick up a shell made from Gore Shakedry before they disappear from the market.
 It really is waterproof and breathable and does ok under a light pack which doesn’t have heavily abrasive fabric.

-• If you are going to face moderately abrasive conditions and have the money, pick up a Columbia Outdry Extreme Mesh which is more durable that Shakedry with decent breathability, but not as breathable as Shakedry.
+• If you are going to face moderately abrasive conditions pick up a Columbia Outdry Extreme Mesh which is more durable that Shakedry with so/so breathability.

 • If you are on a budget pick up some of Frogg Togg UL rain gear (aka DriDucks) for something like $20, and bring duct tape to repair the holes will you put into them because the fabric isn’t durable.
 I have talked with numerous folks whose DriDucks were still usable after a full Appalachian Trail thru-hike.